ECS-CS/html/Introduction.md

 1. Define HTML.
 2. What does a HTML element consist of?
 3. What are examples of HTML tags?
-4. How do we make text bold?
-5. How many header styles are available?
+4. Where do our HTML elements live?

 ## OPENING EXERCISE (10 MINS)